rizinorg/cutter/docs/source/building.rst

 If the names "Cutter" or "cutter" conflict with other packages or their content, "rz-cutter" can be used.

-CMAKE options:
+:Configuration for packaging:

 * ``-DCMAKE_BUILD_TYPE=Release`` turn on release optimizations, unless your distro has more specific guidelines for common compiler options.
 * ``CUTTER_USE_BUNDLED_RIZIN=OFF`` turn off use of rizin from submodule to use previously packaged rizin.
-Note that ``CUTTER_USE_BUNDLED_RIZIN=ON`` doesn't install rizin in a way suitable for linux packaging without doing additional manual steps making packaging process more complex.
+Note that keeping it on doesn't install rizin in a way suitable for linux packaging without doing additional manual steps making packaging process more complex.
 Bundled rizin will also likely conflict with standalone rizin package.
 * Correct install prefix.
 By default CMake will install to /usr/local suitable for user builds.
 Change it according to your distro packaging guidelines.
 * ``CUTTER_ENABLE_PYTHON`` and  ``CUTTER_ENABLE_PYTHON_BINDINGS`` it is recommended to turn on for complete user experience.
 May require manual path specification on distros with multiple python versions.
 * ``CUTTER_ENABLE_GRAPHVIZ`` and ``CUTTER_ENABLE_KSYNTAXHIGHLIGHTING`` optional but nice to have since they are available on most distros.